-The Nassau County School District Mental Health Assistance Allocation plan is committing 100% of the state funds of \$397,487 in addition to the rollover funds from the 2018-2019 school year of \$68,908.72 to expand school based mental health care; train educators and other school staff in detecting and responding to mental health issues; and connect children, youth, and families with appropriate behavioral health services.
+The Nassau County School District Mental Health Assistance Allocation plan is committing 100% of the state funds of \$510,203.00 in addition to the rollover funds from the 2019-2020 school year of \$44,134.83 to expand school based mental/behavioral health care; train educators and other school staff in detecting and responding to mental/behavioral health issues; and connect children, youth, and families with appropriate mental/behavioral health services.
 This allocation does not supplant other funding sources OR increase salaries or provide staff bonuses.
-The NCSD will maximize use of other sources of funding to provide school-based mental health services, where appropriate.
-The district is committed to support blended flexible use of funding streams in education and mental health services including the Medicaid reimbursement allowable under the state legislation for school districts.
+The NCSD will maximize use of other sources of funding to provide school-based mental/behavioral health services, where appropriate.
+The district is committed to support blended flexible use of funding streams in education and mental/behavioral health services including the Medicaid reimbursement allowable under the state legislation for school districts.
 In addition, district leadership plans to work with 3rd party payors as well as grant funding to support services for students who do not have insurance as well as services that are not covered by insurance.

-NASSAU COUNTY SCHOOL DISTRICT Mental Health Allocation Assistance Plan
+NASSAU COUNTY SCHOOL DISTRICT Mental Health Allocation Assistance Plan Expenditures (s.

-Expenditures (s.
 1011.62 (16), F.S.)

-School-based mental/behavioral health providers funded by MHAA (Total Expenditure: \$206,489.52):
+School-based mental/behavioral health providers funded by MHAA (Total Expenditure: \$218,000.00):

-Resource Number Certification/Licensure School Psychologists 4 Professional Educator's Certification in School Psychology K-12
+Resource Number Certification/Licensure School Psychologists 3 Professional Educator's Certification in School Psychology PK-12 School Social Worker 1 Professional Educator's Certification in School Social Work PK-12